 Building these tunnels will have a devastating impact on the lower north shore.
 Cammeray, Naremburn, Artarmon, Northbridge and Willoughby will feel all the pain with no gain.

-To make the tunnels stop, the best thing you can do is make your voice heard by providing feedback on the RMS map.
-Click the button below for help doing this in 30 seconds.
+To make the tunnels stop, the best thing you can do is make your voice heard by objecting to these projects via the Department of Planning.
+It only takes 10minutes but could make a world of difference

 The latest reference design released by Roads and Maritime Services NSW (July 2018) tells us that: